 The Philadelphia Museum of Art, complete with Rocky Steps, is set on the Schuylkill River.

 Find rentals in Philadelphia, PA.
-Browse 1 other, 14 townhouses, 6 duplexes, 38 houses, 1 guest house, 3 condos, and 123 apartments with prices ranging from $415-$7,400. undefinedBrowse rentals all across Philadelphia, on streets including South 13th Street, North Park Avenue, and Vine Street and in neighborhoods including Point Breeze, Devil's Pocket, and Graduate Hospital.
+Browse 1 loft, 2 other, 153 apartments, 19 townhouses, 6 condos, 43 houses, 6 duplexes, and 1 guest house with prices ranging from $415-$7,400. undefinedBrowse rentals all across Philadelphia, on streets including Federal Street, Woodland Terrace, and West Stiles Street and in neighborhoods including Mantua, University City, and East Kensington.

 Browse all rentalsUse the Kopa Housemate Finder to find people who also need housemates for Philadelphia rentals so you can rent the space you love.